The Folio Library's Sacred Sequence

 The current librarian, Alice Ford-Smith, took over from Paul W. Nash in 2007; in that time she has personally been responsible for over 1,000 additions to the library, including more than fifty last year (2022).
 The ‘working’ library is located at the FS's London offices; a second facility is located offsite, but nearby.
 The latter sounds like an archive proper, with temperature and light controlled conditions.
 The perennial problem of shelve space is also mentioned.

-Two FS copies of THE SILMARILLION
+Two FS copies of The Silmarillion

 Each publication is described using a set of ‘in-house rules’—some with additional notes—and assigned a unique ‘Folio number’, in order of publication.
 Ford-Smith explains that the odd book (or reprint) is occasionally missed; when this occurs, a decimal point number is allocated, to squeeze the book ‘into the sequence’.
 No further detail is given as to how this information was recorded historically.
 One assumes the FS has been recording this from their inception; presumably in physical accession books, or similar, in the early years.
 Ford-Smith, like Nash before her, currently inputs descriptive data directly into a Word document.[1]